Mathics3/mathics-development-guide/docs/extending/code-overview/glossary.rst

      expressions.
 However at each level there is a ``Head`` which is expected to be a Symbol.

      In Mathics, an Expression can additional information or representations associated with it.
-     This is in contrast to S-Expression.
+     This is in contrast to M-Expression.

    form